-Our Van broke down as we were returning from a two week tour performing in California.
+Our Van broke down as we were returning from a two-week tour performing in California.
 We pulled into a big empty parking lot to assess what we should do.
 It was late and obviously we couldn't drive any further.
-My sweet husband rented a motel room a few blocks away, for our three small children and I, then left to see what could be done for our old Van.
+My sweet husband rented a motel room a few blocks away, for our three small children and I, then left to see what could be done to get the van running again.
 He was able to get the part we needed just down the road.

 He was lying underneath our vehicle on a piece of discarded cardboard, working to cinch the new part down onto the engine.
 He soon discovered he needed someone to hold the piece he was working on, from above.
 He was about to give up in frustration, when he sent up a prayer.

 A few minutes later, as my husband grimly wrestled with the impossible task, he heard a voice.
 "Looks like you need some help there, young fella."